kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Egress traffic (from the pod) is handled by policing, which simply drops packets in excess of the configured rate.
 The limits you place on a pod do not affect the bandwidth of other pods.
 To limit the bandwidth on a pod: write an object definition JSON file, and specify the data traffic speed using `kubernetes.io/egress-bandwidth` annotation.
-Unit used for specifying traffic speed is Megabits per second, written as M in annotation.
+The unit used for specifying egress rate is bits per second, as a [Quantity](/docs/reference/kubernetes-api/common-definitions/quantity/).
+For example, `10M` means 10 megabits per second.

 ### beta.kubernetes.io/instance-type (deprecated)